 - A clear thesis paragraph is drafted.
 Family system is clearly defined (specifically delineating how broadly or narrowly the family system will be considered).
 Topic contributes "something new" to the field, demonstrates critical analysis of existing literature.
 (Family system selected is not already covered in the course syllabus, or is clearly distinguished and goes beyond what is discussed in the course.)
+(10 points) - What theories are (or could be) important to understanding this family system?
+From the research, what particular dynamics or issues are unique or interesting for this family system?
+Are there factors that are important to consider in promoting psychological well-being? (and, alternatively, are there unique risk factors?)
+The importance of the topic to informing current (or past) controversies or social issues is drafted.
 (10 points) - At least 3 empirical research articles (can be more) are drafted and provided to give background on the family system.
 Study purpose, method, results, and conclusions are briefly mentioned for each study.
 Strengths and limitations are noted for each study.
 (Empirical research articles should be found using the PsycINFO database on the UK library website, should be peer-reviewed, not older than 10 years, are not dissertations, literature reviews, or meta-analyses.
-Additional resources beyond these 3 core empirical articles for your course project may be from other sources, such as dissertations, meta-analyses, literature reviews, research older than 10 years, books, news sources, etc.) (30 points) - From the research, what particular dynamics or issues are unique or interesting for this family system?
-Are there factors that are important to consider in promoting psychological well-being? (and, alternatively, are there unique risk factors?)
-The importance of the topic to informing current (or past) controversies or social issues is drafted.
-(10 points) - The relevance of research on the topic to influencing public policy, law, and/or practice is drafted.
+Additional resources beyond these 3 core empirical articles for your course project may be from other sources, such as dissertations, meta-analyses, literature reviews, research older than 10 years, how sources, etc. You may also use readings from the syllabus but ONLY in addition to these 3.)
+(30 points) - The relevance of research on the topic to influencing public policy, law, and/or practice is drafted.
 (10 points) - Gaps in the existing literature are identified (e.g., What is "missing" from the existing literature on the family system?)
 Questions and details for future research and the importance of this research are drafted.
 What studies are most critical to conduct at this point?
 Why?
-(20 points) - The Rough Draft is well-organized (some of the actual structure is up to you! e.g., can include some bullet points with lots of details, in paragraph form, etc.), well-written (including in APA format), and provides sufficient detail.
+(20 points) - The Rough Draft is well-organized (some of the actual structure is up to you! e.g., can include some bullet points with lots of details, in paragraph form, etc., but should be close to the 10 pages of text required for your final paper), well-written (including in APA format), and provides sufficient detail.
 Citations are included where appropriate and a references page is given in correct APA style.
-(20 points)
+Use 1st person (using "I" statements) and active voice; include personal connections as you'd like.
+Share how you incorporated feedback from your Project Idea into your Rough Draft (in the comments, on a cover sheet, etc.).
+(20 points) - NOTE: no more than one page is included that was written by generative AI, and if this page is included, proper credit is given.